EconomyLens.com

 British Prime Minister Keir Starmer ruled out a NATO mission but said allies were working towards a 'viable' plan to reopen the Strait of Hormuz. ©AFP

-London (AFP) – NATO allies and other Western nations pushed back Monday on US President Donald Trump’s demand that alliance members help reopen the Strait of Hormuz, the critical conduit for crude oil that Iran has effectively closed.
-UK Prime Minister Keir Starmer said London was working with allies to craft a “viable” plan to reopen the waterway, but ruled out a NATO mission, while Berlin insisted it was “not NATO’s war.”
+London (AFP) – NATO allies and other Western nations pushed back Monday on US President Donald Trump’s demand that military alliance members help reopen the Strait of Hormuz, the critical conduit for crude oil Iran has effectively closed.
+UK Prime Minister Keir Starmer said London was working with allies to craft a “viable” plan to reopen the strategic waterway but ruled out a NATO mission, while Berlin insisted it “has been clear at all times that this war is not a matter for NATO.”

 Related